 For dry ingredients moving through chutes, hoppers, or gravity-fed lines, plate, grate, and tube magnets can help remove ferrous contamination earlier in the process.
 For liquids, sauces, slurries, and pumped food products, liquid magnetic separators can provide upstream protection before final metal detection.

-How Do Metal Detectors Support Food Safety Compliance?
+How Do Metal Detectors Support Food Safety Plans?

-Industrial metal detectors support food safety compliance by helping manufacturers identify and control the risk of metal contamination.
-In many food plants, metal detection forms part of the HACCP plan and may be defined as a critical control point or an important prerequisite control.
+Metal detectors support food safety plans by helping manufacturers identify and control the risk of metal contamination.
+In many food plants, metal detection forms part of a documented food safety plan and may be defined as a critical control point, quality control point, or prerequisite control depending on the site’s risk assessment and customer requirements.

 To support compliance, the system must do more than simply detect metal.
 It must be specified, installed, validated, tested, maintained, and documented correctly.